mendicant-original/s10-notes/configuration.md

 end
 ```

 Providing the example configuration makes it easier for a user to start working with your application.
-It also helps seperate your environmental settings from your actual configuration.
-This is all very nice when working with applications, but if we were building a library, we could not reasonably assume that a user will create a `config/environment.rb` file.
+It also helps separate your environment settings from your actual configuration.
+This is all very nice when working with applications, but if we were building a library, we cannot assume that a user will create a `config/environment.rb` file.
 For this reason, libraries often provide dynamic configuration objects.

 ## Building configuration objects